-Currently, Making Waves serves more than 1,000 middle school, high school, and college students from Richmond and San Francisco.
-Below is a brief timeline showing the path to this remarkable achievement.
+Currently, Making Waves serves more than 1,200 middle school, high school, and college students from Richmond and San Francisco.
+Below is a concise timeline showing the path to this remarkable achievement.

 Making Waves is established and selects 46 fifth graders from two low-performing elementary schools in Richmond to participate in an eight-year tutoring and teaching program.